 Working at camp requires the pouring out of one’s self.
 Of course, no one can pour themselves out if they’re running on empty.
 In order to encourage one another in a lifestyle of service, functions such as Bible studies, meetings, worship services, opportunity to be mentored, and a special Staff Rejuvenation Day are integrated into the summer schedule.
-All staff members receive at least four weekends off during the summer plus some additional days.
-And when you work a weekend, your duties allow you plenty of time to rest, talk with friends, and enjoy the wide variety of recreation offered on our beautiful site.
+All staff members receive five weekends off during the summer plus some additional days.
+And when you work a weekend, your duties still allow you some time to rest, talk with friends, and enjoy the wide variety of recreation offered on our beautiful site.

 Summer Staff Positions

 Counselors: leading weekly cabin groups in activities, Bible studies, Adventure Course, and all other activities; assisting in leading campfires and worship times, participating in all camp activities, working on site, and leading day camps.

 Service Corps: setting up dish room before meals, washing dishes and cleaning dining room, cleaning bathrooms, assisting in camp store, spending approximately three weeks leading day camps off site, a week in the kitchen or working on site, potentailly a little counseling, and special duties as assigned.